rla/dict-schema/README.md

 ## Using with HTTP

 This was the main motivation and use case for this library.
-The following example register schema for JSON input document that must contain property `from`.
+The following example registers a schema for JSON input documents that must contain a property `from`.
 The value of the property must be an atom with length minimally 3.

     :- use_module(library(http/thread_httpd)).